Levemir User Reviews: Patterns from Hundreds of Reports

 - Side effects during titration.
 Most prominent in the first 4-8 weeks; usually improve at steady dose.

-- Cost. varies widely; most US insulins are now capped at $35/month for Medicare beneficiaries is a meaningful barrier for many users without insurance coverage.
+- Cost.
+Discontinued in US; previous list was ~$330/month is a meaningful barrier for many users without insurance coverage.

 - Supply / availability.
 Supply consistency is variable.